-1. Galway City Centre, where to stay in Galway for first-time tourists
+Best areas to stay in Galway for tourists are:

-Galway city centre is the lively heart of the region’s eponymous town.
-If you want a faster-paced vacation with plenty to see and keep you occupied, the city centre has plenty to fill your time.
-Galway City Centre is the favourite places to stay for tourists who want great nightlife, shopping, convenient public transportation, and soak in a wonderful Irish atmosphere.
+Galway city centre is the lively heart of the city and is a great base for those who want great nightlife, shopping, convenient public transportation, and soak in a wonderful Irish atmosphere.

 Of course, no Irish city would be complete without a healthy speckling of pubs and bars, so you will have plenty of options to keep you entertained in the evenings.
 The pubs are also a fantastic place to meet the locals and chat with some interesting characters.